wduquette/advent/README.md

 Here, `Go` means just link there; `DeadEnd` means you can't go that way, but there's a special message; `Guarded` means you can only go there if a predicate condition is met, and you'll get a `DeadEnd` message otherwise.

+### Book/Note Content

+A "Thing" can have additional prose, as the ID of a prose-only component, e.g., so you can examine a book and then read it.
+Alternatively, just add another text component, description vs. prose.